 - Bulging floors

-Foundation problems can also be caused by excessive water damage, excessive structural movement caused by high winds.
-A foundation or footing that is not constructed below the frost level could cause serious long term damage, this is due to the soil expanding and contracting with the freezing weather.
+Foundation problems can also be caused by excessive water damage and excessive structural movement caused by high winds.
+A foundation or footing that is not constructed below the frost level could cause serious long-term damage due to the soil expanding and contracting with the change from warmer – to freezing weather.

 Repairing Foundation Damage

 You should always seek the help of a professional when you see warning signs of foundation damage.
-A great choice being a structural engineer, as they will be able to provide a finding report as well as possible solutions for the damage.
+Your best bet is always to hire a structural engineer, as they will be able to provide a findings report and possible solutions for the existing damage.
 Some damage may only be cosmetic and could be repaired by the homeowner.
-Other damage may be effecting the load-bearing capability of the foundation, this should be taken seriously and will need to be looked at and repaired by a professional.
-Keep in mind that depending on the extent of the damage and your foundation type, it may be beyond repair.
+Other damage may be affecting the load-bearing capability of the foundation and poses measurable risk.
+This should be taken seriously and will need to be looked at and repaired by a professional contractor using the information provided by the Engineer’s inspection.
+Keep in mind that depending on the extent of the damage and your foundation type, it may also be beyond repair.

-Site conditions and geographic area, will greatly impact the options for repair that will be available.
+Site conditions and geographic area will significantly impact the options for repair that will be available.
 Some of the most popular repair options are:

 - Steel Piers – This option has revolutionized the way we repair foundation damage.
 Steel piers take significantly less time to install and require much less landscape to be touched than traditional concrete piers.

-- Helical Piers – These piers work best with exterior foundation repair as well as slab repairs.
-This is also become a great method for new construction, not only for repairs.
-Helical piers are mostly used for light-loaded areas, such as deck columns.
+- Helical Piers – Helical piers are primarily used for light-loaded areas, such as deck columns.
+These piers work best with exterior foundation repair as well as slab repairs.
+This has also become an excellent method for new construction with areas having poor soil conditions as well as for repairs.

-- Polyurethane Foam (High Density) – This is used for the repair of slab foundations and has made this task much easier.
-The process is simple, the foam is injected into and around the problem area to fix what cracking has occurred.
-Plumbing test are a must before this option to ensure that there are no leaks in the main supply or drain lines.
-You will also need to be aware of where the HVAC ducts are located in your home to avoid foam from clogging them up.
+- Polyurethane Foam (High Density) – This is used to repair slab foundations and has made this task much easier in many instances.
+The process is simple.
+The foam is injected into and around the problem area to fix what cracking or damage that has occurred.
+Plumbing tests are a must before exercising this option to ensure there are no leaks in the main supply or drain lines.
+You will also need to be aware of where the HVAC ducts are located in your home to avoid clogging them up.